-In English Code language learning takes place through hands-on creative tasks, investigation, projects, and experiments.
+Learn English through hands-on creative tasks, investigation, projects and experiments with English Code.

 Children develop a coding mindset, problem solving, and collaborative skills.
-These all feature in a syllabus that includes built-in STEAM, driving learners’ natural curiosity about the world around them.
+These all feature in a syllabus that includes built-in STEAM (Science, Technology, Engineering, Art, Math), driving learners’ natural curiosity about the world around them.

 A clear focus on functional language gives learners the tools to become effective and confident speakers of English inside and outside the classroom.